Gazzinho/pbid-url-shortener/README.md

   1) (from project root) `cd react-app`
   2) `yarn install && yarn run build && yarn run start`
 3) Open your browser to http://localhost:3000 and Shorted some URLs!

-4) Optional: Query the graphql directly with Graphqlic at http://localhost:8000/graphql
+Optional: Query the graphql directly with GraphiQL at http://localhost:8000/graphql

 ## Running tests